If You Love Agent Carter, You Might Like....

 WatchKeep Your Power Dry - available on DVD

 Lana Turner, Laraine Day, and Susan Peters star as three women from very different backgrounds who join the WACs (Women's Army Corps) during WWII.

 Restless - available on DVD

 Hayley Atwell stars in an adaptation of William Boyd's novel of a young Russian woman who is recruited as a spy by the British secret service in World War II.

 So Proudly We Hail - available on DVD

-Another world war film from Classic Hollywood, Claudette Colbert, Paulette Goddard and Veronica Lake star as U.S. Army nurses when their active tour duty begins after the attack on Pearl Harbor.
+Claudette Colbert, Paulette Goddard, and Veronica Lake star as U.S. Army nurses when their active tour duty begins after the attack on Pearl Harbor.
 At the time of its release, the film's situations realistically portrayed what female service members experienced as they came to the aid of wounded soldiers.
-The film is mostly rooted in drama but also contains romance and friendship as the trio evolve by their wartime experiences.